 It’s impossible not to make money with the Amex Platinum Card.

-And that's not even considering the other benefits you get from the card.
+And that’s not even considering the other benefits you get from the card.
 The travel/emergency/baggage insurance and additional purchase insurance (for theft/damage of your items), the worldwide airport lounge access, the premium hotel memberships, and everything else you see hereeverything else you see here are all just cherries on top.

 So even if you use your points in the worst way you could—by applying them to your statement balance as a cash equivalent—you still come out way, way ahead.